madisonenda/bren-meds213-data-cleaning/README.md

 An up-to-date version of data from Barrow/Utqiagvik, including corrected and more recent data, is now housed here: https://arcticdata.io/catalog/view/doi:10.18739/A2VT1GP7Q .

-## DATA-SPECIFIC INFORMATION FOR 'all_cover_fixed_JORGENSEN.csv':
+## DATA-SPECIFIC INFORMATION FOR 'all_cover_fixed_Enda.csv':

 **1. Number of variables:**

-13 variables
+12 variables

 **2. Number of cases/rows:**

-24200 observations/rows
+42830 observations/rows

 **3. Variable List:**